-This is a republication of the Controlled Sports Act 2019 (including any amendment made under the Legislation Act 2001, part 11.3 (Editorial changes)) as in force on 11 October 2019.
-It also includes any commencement, repeal or expiry affecting this republished law.
+This is a republication of the Controlled Sports Act 2019 (including any amendment made under the Legislation Act 2001, part 11.3 (Editorial changes)) as in force on 12 October 2020.
+It also includes any commencement, amendment, repeal or expiry affecting this republished law to 12 October 2020.